jdevfullstack-tutorials/frontend-backend-fullstack/README.md

 But why do we need to code in PHP if the end result is simply an HTML?
-Why not simply write directly the HTML?
+Why not simply write directly the HTML document?

 If your site is simply static, well, you can do that.
 But if your website is just like